Hospice and Palliative Medicine Education

 3rd - 4th Year Clinical Elective

-The elective will provide an introduction to Hospice and Palliative Medicine, the newest and the fastest-growing medical specialty.
+The elective will provide an introduction to Hospice and Palliative Medicine.
 Over 90% of hospitals now have Palliative Care programs based on the randomized clinical trial evidence that shows better quality of life, better quality of care, lower cost and even improved survival compared to usual care.
-Communication about serious topics, advanced symptom management, and interdisciplinary care with chaplains, social workers, and advanced practice nurses.
-Research opportunities into clinical symptom control (dyspnea, pain, neuropathic pain) and quality improvement (measuring and improving care in the hospital) may be arranged upon request.
+Research opportunities in clinical symptom control (dyspnea, pain, neuropathic pain) and quality improvement (measuring and improving care in the hospital) may be arranged upon request.
 The curriculum will emphasize the evidence base behind Palliative Care.
+Clinical experiences include rotation of the inpatient palliative medicine consult team at JHH.

 Course Type: Clinical Research